0xSpaceShard/starknet-devnet/website/docs/predeployed.md

 ## How to get predeployment info?

+### Logged on startup

+The startup log includes:

+- the addresses and class hashes of predeployed contracts
+- the keys and initial balance of predeployed account contracts

+### API

+Account class info can be found in the response to [config request](api#config-api).

-The information on predeployed contracts is logged on Devnet startup.
-Predeployed accounts can be retrieved in JSON format by sending a `GET` request to `/predeployed_accounts`.
-With the additional query parameter `with_balance=true`, WEI and FRI balances at the pending state will be provided:
+Predeployed account details can be retrieved in JSON format by sending a `GET` request to `/predeployed_accounts` or via JSON-RPC.
+With the additional query parameter `with_balance` set to `true`, ETH and STRK balances at the pending state will be provided, in WEI and FRI, respectively:

 ```
 GET /predeployed_accounts?[with_balance=true]